More about me.

-- Following research, opinion pieces and debates on the impact of human activities on the progression of the human race and the preservation of our biosphere, specifically the impact of politics, religion and the economy.
+- Following research, opinion pieces and debates on the impact of human activities on the progression of the human race and the preservation of our biosphere, specifically the impact of politics and the economy.

 - Following social media (often out of morbid curiosity).